 Our Mission

 The Georgetown Center for Healthy Aging is committed to promoting healthy aging, preventing and treating illness and disability, and achieving equity in health and well-being across the life course.
 Through symposia, grants, and programs, the Center nurtures new research on aging-related topics across various fields such as the basic, clinical, population, and social sciences; public policy; and healthcare systems.
-The Center contributes expertise to existing educational programs and new initiatives, both across the University and with community-based organizations.
+The Center contributes expertise to existing educational programs and new initiatives across the University and with community-based organizations.
 The general goal is to expand the diversity and numbers of transdisciplinary researchers collaborating with stakeholders and communities, improving healthcare, and enhancing the quality of life during aging.

 Director’s Welcome